CodeWarbler/codewarbler.github.io/README.md

 **If I make a composition, where is the composition stored?**

 By default, these applications save one active file in your browser's local storage (IndexedDB to be precise).
 You can however generate a permanent document in the form of a URL.
 The URL can then be bookmarked, or shared with anyone and played in a modern browser (as of 2022).
-My favorite way to save and share compositions is via [Twitter](https://twitter.com/codewarbler).
+A common way to save and share compositions is via [Twitter](https://twitter.com/codewarbler).
 Most compositions will fit in a single tweet since URLs are automatically shortened on Twitter.

 **Where is the source code for these projects?**